ppy/osu-wiki/wiki/Tournaments/HRS/2024/en.md

    - Round of 32 and Round of 16: 15 beatmaps
    - Quarterfinals, Semifinals, Finals, and Grand Finals: 20 beatmaps
 4. The bracket will be played with the [Hard Rock](/wiki/Gameplay/Game_modifier/Hard_Rock) mod enabled for all players.
-   - Players may optionally take [Hidden](/wiki/Gameplay/Game_modifier/Hidden) on all picks, however the 1.06x score multiplier will be removed after map completion.
+   - Players may optionally take [Hidden](/wiki/Gameplay/Game_modifier/Hidden) on all picks, but the 1.06x score multiplier will be removed after map completion.
 5. Failed scores will be counted.
 To that end, the [No Fail](/wiki/Gameplay/Game_modifier/No_Fail) mod will be enforced on every beatmap.
 6. The tiebreaker will be played under normal bracket conditions.